Last Updated on June 10, 2020

 Episodes 26 + OVA| Aired Spring 2010| Produced by J.C.Staff

-Kaichou wa Maid-sama! is a simple story without all the usual complexity that sometimes come with this genre.
+Kaichou wa Maid-sama! is a simple story without all the usual complexity that sometimes comes with this genre.

 Yet even the perfect Ayuzawa has an embarrassing secret—she works part-time as a maid at a maid café to help her struggling family pay the bills.
 She has managed to keep her job hidden from her fellow students and maintained her flawless image as a stellar student until one day, Takumi Usui, the most popular boy in school, walks into the maid café.
 He could destroy her reputation with her secret… or he could twist the student council president around his little finger and use her secret as an opportunity to get closer to her.-MAL

-It was relatable, likable, quirky, with a lot of comedic moments and just a completely heart-warming romance that leaves you warm and fuzzy inside.
+It was relatable, likeable, quirky, with a lot of comedic moments and just a completely heart-warming romance that leaves you warm and fuzzy inside.